FILM CONNECTION: THE INNOVATORS OF THE MENTOR/APPRENTICE METHOD OF EDUCATION

 FILM DIRECTOR – FILM PRODUCER – FILM EDITOR – SCREENWRITER – CAMERAMAN, CAMERA ASSISTANT – CAMERA OPERATOR – PRODUCTION AUDIO OR SOUND – FIRST AND SECOND ASSISTANT DIRECTOR – LINE PRODUCER – POST PRODUCTION SUPERVISOR – SCRIPT SUPERVISOR – ART DEPARTMENT – ART DIRECTOR – SET DRESSER – LOCATION MANAGER – GRIP – GAFFER – BEST BOY – PRODUCTION SECRETARY – PRODUCTION ASSISTANT – ART DEPARTMENT COORDINATOR – PRODUCTION COORDINATOR – MAKE UP ARTIST – SPECIAL FX MAKEUP ARTIST – DIGITAL ANIMATION

 With the Film Connection, your teacher is a real life working film professional who has agreed to either train you or bring you on to real film sets to extern and shadow them (and sometimes it’s both!) as they do their job working in film in one of the exciting careers mentioned above.
-You will meet with your mentor in private sessions, and your mentor will also take you to real film, music video and commercial sets, or he/she will help to get you on other film projects so you can learn the ropes on-the-job.
+You will meet with your mentor in private sessions, and your mentor will also take you to real film, film video and commercial sets, or he/she will help to get you on other film projects so you can learn the ropes on-the-job.
 As you do this, you will be studying film directing, film producing, screenwriting, and more from our structured course curriculum.

 The goal of our 8-month, one-on-one training course is not only to get you trained by a professional but to also get you connected by throwing you into the mix of a real film environment where you will be given the opportunity to, well,…sink or swim.
 The film business is a 100% “contact driven” business, which means that the best way (if not the only way) to get hired is to know the people doing the hiring.
 You could learn all about “cameras” at a traditional film school, for example, but when you graduate, how are you going to get yourself hired if no one knows you?
 You’ll have to start over, working for free as an unpaid film intern to prove yourself.
 The Film Connection cuts the expensive and totally unnecessary step of going to a $35,000 – $50,000 film school out of the equation, and from day one puts you with a film mentor who will help to get you trained and connected in a real film production company.